kofigumbs/coding/content/rows-and-columns/showing-multiple-things.md

 We're going to leave the first List empty for now, and focus on the second list.
 The second list contains other Html values that you want to show inside the div.

+Finally, notice how we can spread out our list across multiple lines.
+This is just to make things easier to read: it has no affect how Elm understands the code.

-> ⭐️ **Try** add another entry to the List, so that the program says "Hello my friend!".
+> ⭐️ **Try** add another entry to the List,
+> so that the program says "Hello my friend!".